UltraStar-Deluxe/format/spec.md

 ## 1. Introduction

 The UltraStar file format provides a standardized representation of karaoke songs.
 The format has been used for a long time by numerous karaoke games such as [UltraStar Deluxe](https://github.com/UltraStar-Deluxe/USDX), [Performous](https://github.com/performous/performous), or [Vocaluxe](https://github.com/Vocaluxe/Vocaluxe).
 There exists an ecosystem of supporting applications for hosting, editing, and managing songs.
-However due to the lack of an official file format specification implementations differ and new features cannot be added in a consistent manner.
+However, due to the lack of an official file format specification implementations differ and new features cannot be added consistently.
 This document aims to fix this problem by providing a formal specification for the syntax and semantics of the UltraStar file format.

 The UltraStar file format is designed to be edited by machines and humans alike and is intended to be easily understood and edited by technical and non-technical users.
 This guiding principle is influential for many decisions made during the design process.

 ### 1.1.
 Conventions in this Document

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 The grammatical rules in this document are to be interpreted as described in [RFC 5234](https://datatracker.ietf.org/doc/html/rfc5234).
 We are using the following core rules: